Roland Rainer

 Roland Rainer (1 May 1910 – 10 April 2004) was an Austrian architect.

 Born in Klagenfurt, Roland Rainer decided to become an architect when he was 18, so he studied at the Technische Hochschule in Vienna (now TU Wien).
 His thesis was about the Karlsplatz in Vienna.
-Then, he left Austria visiting the Netherlands and the German Academy for Urban Design in Berlin.
-He became a Member of the ruling Nazi Party and endorsed their policies in his theoretical works.
+Then, he left Austria to visit the Netherlands and the German Academy for Urban Design in Berlin.
+He became a member of the ruling Nazi Party and endorsed their policies in his theoretical works.
 After World War II, he returned to Austria and continued writing, including his most famous work Urban design prose.